O'Connor v. Donaldson

 O'Connor v.
-Donaldson, 422 U.S. 563 (1975), was a landmark decision of the US Supreme Court in mental health law ruling that a state cannot constitutionally confine a non-dangerous individual who is capable of surviving safely in freedom by themselves or with the help of willing and responsible family members or friends.
+Donaldson, 422 U.S. 563 (1975), was a landmark decision of the US Supreme Court in mental health law.
+It ruled that a state cannot constitutionally confine a non-dangerous individual who is capable of surviving safely in freedom by themselves or with the help of willing and responsible family members or friends.
 Since the trial court jury found, upon ample evidence, that petitioner did so confine respondent, the Supreme Court upheld the trial court's conclusion that petitioner had violated respondent's right to liberty.
+The case was important in the deinstitutionalization movement in the United States.

 Overview

 Kenneth Donaldson (confined patient) had been held for 15 years in Florida State Hospital at Chattahoochee, due to needs of "care, maintenance, and treatment."
 He filed a lawsuit against the hospital and staff members claiming they had robbed him of his constitutional rights, by confining him against his will.
 Donaldson won his case (including monetary damages) in United States District Court, which was affirmed by the United States Court of Appeals for the Fifth Circuit.
 In 1975, the United States Supreme Court agreed that Donaldson had been improperly confined but vacated the award of damages.
 On remand, the Fifth Circuit ordered that a new trial on damages be held.

 A finding of "mental illness" alone cannot justify a State's locking a person up against his will and keeping him indefinitely in simple custodial confinement.
 Assuming that that term can be given a reasonably precise content and that the "mentally ill" can be identified with reasonable accuracy, there is still no constitutional basis for confining such persons involuntarily if they are dangerous to no one and can live safely in freedom.